jbpetkun/jbpetkun.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Jon Petkun
-description: Blue Ham is a PhD candidate at Broom University.
+description: Jon Petkun is a JD candidate at Yale University and a PhD candidate in economics at MIT.
 keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---